mulr/bamazon-cli/README.md

 I've created an Amazon-like storefront utilizing MySQL and Node.js run from the command line.

 ### Customer Portal
-Visit the store as a **customer** with command: node bamazonCustomer.js, and you'll see prompts such as this:
+Visit the store as a **customer** with command: *node bamazonCustomer.js*, and you'll see prompts such as this:

 ![Image of Welcome to Bamazon!](https://github.com/drmulr/bamazon-cli/blob/master/assets/images/welcomeShot.png)